 Healing – Priests are hard to kill.
 Between their Hero Power, all the healing cards, all the buffs (which they can play on a Taunt minion) etc. only a big board or a quick combo can really do something against the Priest.
 Chip damage doesn’t really work because they will just heal out of it every turn.
 It makes Priest a natural counter of the decks that rely either on the burn damage over few turns (like the Standard Freeze Mage) or decks that want to finish the game with chip damage from their topdecked cards and Hero Power (Hunter decks).

 Combo Potential – Priests are historically one of the classes with the highest combo potential.
 The average Priest deck never really ran a lot of burn damage and that’s why the surprise factor was always pretty high.
-Right now most of the build use the Divine Spirit + Inner Fire combo, so it’s not really that surprising, but it’s still powerful.
-With the right draws and even a single minion on the board, Priests can pull out 20+ damage out of nowhere and kill their opponents in a single blow.
+Right now most of the biulds feature some kind of combo (either Prophet Velen + Mind Blast, or Divine Spirit + Inner Fire), so it’s not really that surprising, but it’s still powerful.
+With the right draws, Priests can easily pull out 20+ damage out of nowhere, which is incredibly powerful.

 High Value – Control Priest decks can be one of the highest value decks in the game.
 In a greedy meta, Priests might dominate simply because they’re playing both with their own cards and the opponent’s cards.
 Some of the “copy” mechanics come with a decent body and often result in a two-for-one (like Drakonid Operative – after the 5/6 body is answered, Priest is still one card ahead).
 Other cards like Thoughtsteal or Mind Control are also naturally two-for-one.
 And some cards, e.g. Lyra the Sunshard, can generate even more value out of nowhere.

 Back to TopWeaknesses: